Become an APA Site Visitor

 • How much time am I obligating myself to when I agree to do a site visit?

 A typical site visit is scheduled for two full days at the program site.
 Travel to and from the program should also be factored in.
-Additional time is needed prior to the visit for review of the self-study and other program materials, as well as after the visit for the writing of the site visit report (with the help of your other visitor[s]).
-The time needed for the site visit report varies on the complexity of the visit and delegation of work among your other team members.
-The site visit report is due to the Office of Accreditation 30 days following the visit.
+Additional time is needed prior to the visit for review of the self-study and other program materials, as well as after the visit for the writing of the site visit report (with the help of the other visitor[s]).
+The time needed for the site visit report varies on the complexity of the visit and delegation of work among the team members.
+The site visit report is due to the OPCA 30 days following the visit.

 • Will I be reimbursed for all of my expenses?